georgepearce245/social-skills-chatbot/chatbot/data/nlu.md

 - I don't know what you said
 - don't know what that means
 - don't know what this is
+- I don't know what to say now

 ## intent:goodbye
 - bye